eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.10 Relying Parties

-Relying Parties are natural or legal persons that rely upon an electronic identification or a Trust Service.
-They request the necessary attributes contained within the PID, QEAA, Pub-EAA and EAA from Users to rely on the Wallet Unit, subject to the acceptance by the User and within the limits of applicable legislation and rules.
+Relying Parties are natural or legal persons that rely upon an electronic identification or on a Trust Service.
+They request attributes contained within a PID, QEAA, Pub-EAA or EAA from the Wallet Unit, subject to the approval of the User and within the limits of applicable legislation and rules.

 The reason for reliance on the Wallet Unit may be a legal requirement, a contractual agreement, or their own decision.
+In particular, the Regulation requires that providers of very large online platforms must accept the EUDI Wallet for their user authentication processes.

-To rely on Wallet Units for the purpose of providing a service, Relying Parties need to inform the Member State where they are established and their intention for doing so.
-Relying Parties need to maintain an interface with the Wallet Unit to request attestations with mutual authentication.
-Relying Parties are responsible for authenticating PIDs and (Q)EAAs.
+To rely on Wallet Units for the purpose of providing a service, Relying Parties inform the Member State where they are established about their intention for doing so, and to register the attributes that they intend to request.

+Relying Parties maintain an interface with Wallet Units to request attestations, using mutual authentication.

 ### 3.11 Conformity Assessment Bodies (CAB)

 Conformity Assessment Bodies (CAB) are accredited public or private bodies, accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3), as responsible for carrying out assessments on which Member States will rely before issuing a Wallet Unit or providing the qualified status to a Trust Service Provider.

-The Wallet Solutions will need to be certified by CABs.
+The Wallet Solutions will be certified by CABs.
 QTSPs will be audited regularly by CABs.

 The standards and schemes used by CABs to fulfil their tasks to certify Wallet Solutions are specified further, specifically in [Chapter 7](#7-security-and-data-protection) - Certification.